Voulk/QE/mistweaver-monk/talents.md

 #### Alternative Builds
 ##### DPS Focused Build

-This build takes Jade Empowerment without taking Jadefire Teachings instead of taking Mending Proliferation.
+This build takes <WH>Jade Empowerment</WH> without taking Jadefire Teachings instead of taking Mending Proliferation.
 This build will see a good amount of play for those who are wishing to maximize their DPS contribution in progression raiding.
 You are sacrificing ~4% HPS by dropping Mending Proliferation in order to get 30% more DPS from Crackling Jade Lightning.
 I recommend this build on fights where you do not need that much HPS and DPS matters more.
 - **Import Link:** C4QACdq2zyOHcHaPcZ/HhhelgDAAAAAAAADLMzywGbzYmZZYDbzMsNLbbzMLLMjmZmBmhZwwsNjZY2YMDLmAAAAAMLTLzyMLzilZZZ2mZmgAAbA

 ##### Sheilun’s Gift

 This build takes Sheilun’s Gift instead of Dancing Mists but without any of the follow up talents.
 Sheilun’s Gift is an active that must be utilised correctly if you wish to have it out perform Dancing Mists but it can do better if a fight does a significant burst of AoE damage onto the raid that you can precast your SG into.
-With Sheilun’s Gift talented you will gain some bonus cooldown reduction from Heart of the Jade Serpent occasionally as well.
+With Sheilun’s Gift talented you will gain some bonus cooldown reduction from <WH>Heart of the Jade Serpent</WH> occasionally as well.
 This should be considered when you are calculating how much value it provides for you.
 For example: the heal absorb on One Armed Bandit.
     - **Import Link:** C4QAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAYWYGDgZmZsMsxsNzsZbW2WmZWWYGNzMDMjZmFGsMjZY2GjBLmAAAAAgAsYZWWmlZmJAAwC

 #### Single Target Sheilun’s Gift

-This build also utilizes Sheilun's Gift but opts for the new talent added this patch called Emperor’s Favor.
+This build also utilizes <WH>Sheilun's Gift</WH> but opts for the new talent added this patch called Emperor’s Favor.
 It makes Sheilun’s Gift do 150% increased healing and have no cast time but now it only hits a single target.
 This talent can be very good on fights with heavy amounts of priority target healing that needs to be done.
 For example: Queensbane on Nexus Princess.
     - **Import Link:** C4QACdq2zyOHcHaPcZ/HhhelgDAAAAAAAADLWmhxGmxMWeA22WmtZG2mlttZmlFmRzMzAzwMYw2MmhZbMmhFTAAAAAmlptZZmlZxyssMbzMTQAgNA

 #### Five Target Sheilun's Gift